MN-01

 Plain Language

 Operators must provide privacy and account management tools to minor account holders.
 For minors under 13, these tools must also be provided directly to the parent or guardian.
-For minors 13 and older, the operator must also offer related tools to parents or guardians 'as appropriate based on relevant risks' — a flexible standard that gives operators discretion to calibrate parental access based on the specific risks their platform presents.
-This provision emphasizes parental involvement in managing minors' interactions with conversational AI services, particularly for younger children, while allowing for risk-based discretion for older minors.
+For minors 13 and older, operators must also offer related tools to parents or guardians 'as appropriate based on relevant risks,' giving operators some discretion in calibrating parental access for older teens.
+The requirement ensures both direct minor control and parental oversight capability at age-appropriate levels.

 F. Each operator shall offer tools for minor account holders and, if the account holder is under thirteen years of age, the account holder's parent or guardian, to manage the account holder's privacy and account settings.
 An operator shall also offer related tools to the parent or guardian of a minor account holder who is thirteen years of age or above, as appropriate based on relevant risks.